abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 |Antisymmetry | X | X  |  |
 |Totality | X | | |

-The result is a structure called a *preorder* which is not exactly an order --- it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.
+The result is a structure called a *preorder* which is not exactly an order in the everyday sense --- it can have arrows coming from any point to any other: if a partial order can be used to model who is better than who at soccer, then a preorder can be used to model who has beaten who, either directly (by playing him) or indirectly.

 ![preorder](../04_order/preorder.svg)